aws/eks-anywhere-build-tooling/projects/replicatedhq/troubleshoot/README.md

 1. Compare the old tag to the new, looking specifically for Makefile changes.
    ex: [0.13.2 compared to 0.23.0](https://github.com/replicatedhq/troubleshoot/compare/v0.13.10...v0.26.0).
 Check the `support-bundle` target for any build flag changes, tag changes, dependencies, etc.
 - When proforming significant version upgrades, it is prudent to manually test that the new troubleshoot version works with the existing EKS-A workflow.
-You can do this by:
+You can do this using the instructions in the section "Manually Testing Troubleshoot Version Compatibility".

 1. Verify the golang version has not changed.
 The version specified in `go.mod` and the `Makefile` is kept up-to-date.
+   - if the Go version has changed, you'll need to bump the Go version set in the [project specific `Makefile`](https://github.com/aws/eks-anywhere-build-tooling/blob/main/projects/replicatedhq/troubleshoot/Makefile) to match.
 1. Update checksums and attribution by running the following command from the root of the build tooling repo:
 ```
 make update-attribution-checksums-docker PROJECT=replicatedhq/troubleshoot